Ion Agârbiceanu: Ideology and style

 Agârbiceanu entered literary life as a poet: in 1900, he composed an ode modeled on Horace, with which he celebrated the Catholic Church as a guarantee of the Romanians' Latinism.
-According to his Sămănătorul patron, Nicolae Iorga, he was great as the author of ballades, and seen by historian Radu Brateș as heavily indebted to George Coșbuc and János Arany (or, in Breazu's words, as "typically Coșbucian").
+According to his Sămănătorul patron, Nicolae Iorga, he was great as the author of ballades, and is seen by historian Radu Brateș as heavily indebted to George Coșbuc and János Arany (or, in Breazu's words, as "typically Coșbucian").
 When he abandoned this focus on poetry, it was probably on Goga's advice.
 During his Românul years (1910–1914), Agârbiceanu experimented with closet drama, which offered him the opportunity to highlight electoral debates and family crises.
 The bulk of his career focused on vignettes (often prose poems), short stories and novels, intended to represent daily life in the Apuseni Mountains.
 His favorite theme was the life of a Transylvanian country priest at the turn of the 20th century, but his "gallery" of protagonists also included shepherds, foresters, rafters, thieves, teachers, village doctors, Romani metalworkers, and the rich industrialists ("Transylvanian nabobs").
 A prolific writer, possibly the most productive one in Romania before 1930, he completed some 65 volumes, by his own account, both long and short.
 According to Breazu, this output meant that: "Father Agârbiceanu's generation could find itself depicted in his work, down to the most insignificant details."

 Ideologically, Agârbiceanu was most closely aligned with Sămănătorul's ethnic traditionalism, and was always a marginal among the Viața Românească Poporanists, who were rather more inspired by Marxism.
 However, this affiliation, which was troubled by conflicts between Iorga and Agârbiceanu, was challenged as early as 1912 by Alexandru Ciura, who noted that there was nothing edulcorated in Agârbiceanu's rendition of rural life.
 As an exponent of the Sibiu Literary Circle, Cornel Regman emphasized (and, according to critic Gabriela Gavril, grossly overstated) Agârbiceanu's links with Russian classics, seeking to downplay any Sămănătorist residue.
 Among later critics, Voncu proposes that, unlike the Sămănătorul school, Agârbiceanu was a professional of literary realism, who favored individual psychology over class identity, and would not condemn the city as a decomposed and decomposing environment.
 His stories, Voncu notes, had an "ethical, even philosophical, vision", and "the dignity of grand literature."